AvinashS97/reactJs/src/source.md

 React Reconciliation is the process through which React updates the Browser DOM.
 Diffing short for Differences Algorithm is used to differentiate the DOM tree for efficient updates.

+* How rendering Works:-
+On the very first time react renders Parent Component, Child Component, AnotherChild Component and Sibling Components.
+After that, if there is changes in Parent Component, React will re-render ParentComponent and its Children.
+Sibling Component is not affected by the state change in Parent Component.
+Therefore, it will not be re-rendered.